 Like mortgages and credit cards, student loans come with interest rates.
 These can be fixed or variable depending on the loan type.
-At a time when the average student debt at graduation is estimated at $35,000, it’s important to understand how student loan interest rates work.
-SmartAsset is here to help.
+They can also cause you to pay significant amounts of extra money over the long haul.
+As of the end of 2022, the average student loan debt is $37,574, according to a study by BestColleges.com.
+With figures as high as that for many Americans, it’s important to understand how student loan interest rates work.

 How Student Loan Interest Works